 When commissioning an evaluation, you will need to prepare a discussion paper or terms of reference that states the rationale, purpose and scope of the evaluation, the key questions to be addressed, any preferred approaches, issues to be taken into account, and the intended audiences for reports of the evaluation.
 Potential evaluators will then have the opportunity to submit a tender in response to your discussion paper.
-It is important that your discussion paper strikes a balance between providing sufficient information to inform the evaluation and not being overly proscriptive, thus allowing tenderers to explore evaluation elements and be innovative in their research design.
+It is important that your discussion paper is not overly perspective, thus allowing tenderers to explore evaluation elements and be innovative in their research design.